Skip to main content

 Best forPower users, internal teamsCLIs, terminal-based agents, desktop appsWebsites, SaaS dashboards

-AuthenticationThe user’s own Privy loginThe user’s own NVM API key (Bearer)Your server-minted init-token
+AuthenticationThe user’s own Privy loginThe user’s own NVM API key (Bearer)Your server-minted widget session

 Result deliveryUI statepaymentMethodId + delegationId at a localhost callbacknvm:success postMessage to the parent page